 What we will do in this blog is use Python to create an online database that stores all the influencers within our niche of interest.
-There are a lot of similar services online, which are paid for.
-So, we decided to create our own one that will help us find the best possible influencer.
+There are a lot of similar services online, which are quite expensive.
+So, we decided to create our own that will help us find the best possible influencer.

 To create a database full of crucial information, we need to answer the following question first - "What makes a good influencer?"

 First of all, we have to do our little initial research on influencer marketing.
 We need to know what are some factors that will have an influence on our ROI as we work with a particular person.
 Some of them could be their daily growth or their post-engagement ratio.